Please review the sections below for more information about the Specialized Master's Program policies.

 • Students must get approval from Olin, enroll in the CPT-approved course, and then obtain approval from the Office for International Students and Scholars (OISS).

-• Students must complete one academic year (both fall and spring semesters) before becoming eligible for CPT.
+• Typically, students must complete one academic year (both fall and spring semesters) before becoming eligible for CPT.

 Enrolling in CPT